Lower Brule Man Sentenced For Assaulting, Resisting And Impeding A Federal Officer

-United States Attorney Brendan V. Johnson announced that a Lower Brule, South Dakota man convicted of Assaulting, Resisting and Impeding a Federal Officer was sentenced on February 4, 2013 by U.S. Magistrate Judge Mark A. Moreno.
-James Ewing, Jr., age 30, was sentenced to 12 months custody and $25 to the Victim Assistance Fund.
+United States Attorney Brendan V. Johnson announced that a Lower Brule, South Dakota man convicted of Assaulting, Resisting and Impeding a Federal Officer was sentenced on May 29, 2013 by U.S. District Judge Roberto A. Lange.